ajoseph96/Welldo/README.md

 Phase 2:
 - As a user I would like the option for my inputted mood tasks to be saved.
-- As a user I would like the option for my data entered into task lists previously to be loaded.
+- As a user I would like the option for my data entered into mood task lists previously to be loaded.